 The Day Everything Changed

-Go Inward, Into Your Proper Darkness
+Go Inward, into Your Proper Darkness

-Chuck used to teach Shakespeare’s “Julius Caesar” to high school students in Chicago.
-He would challenge them to cite three consecutive words from the play, and then he would identify the act and scene from which the words came, the character who spoke them, and to whom.
-A few weeks ago when we were filling out our absentee ballots, he began to weep because he could not remember his last name.Read more
+When Chuck taught Julius Caesar to his high school students in Chicago, he would challenge them to cite three consecutive words from the play, and then he would identify the act and scene from which the words came, the character who spoke them, and to whom.
+A few weeks ago when we were filling out our absentee ballots, Chuck began to weep because he could not remember his last name.Read more

 This links to http://florriemunat.com/excerpts_from_the_book: